John Scott (sociologist): Career

 Scott was appointed to a lectureship at the University of Strathclyde, Glasgow, in 1972.
-Taking advantage of the Scottish location at a time of the North Sea oil boom and the debate over devolution, he began a project, with Michael Hughes, on the ownership and control of Scottish businesses and the involvement of economic elites in political power.
+Taking advantage of the Scottish location at a time of the North Sea oil boom and the debate over Scottish devolution, he began a project, with Michael Hughes, on the ownership and control of Scottish businesses and the involvement of economic elites in political power.
 An early paper from this project appeared in The Red Paper on Scotland, edited by future Prime Minister Gordon Brown.
 Scott was a member of the Quantitative Sociology Group of the British Sociological Association and, through this group, developed an interest in network analysis through contacts established with Barry Wellman, Joel Levine, Michael Schwartz, and Frans Stokman.

 Moving to Leicester University in 1976, Scott extended his research into an international comparative study of economic networks, working with Stokman and Rolf Ziegler on a project reported in Networks of Corporate Power.
 He formed the Social Networks Study Group of the British Sociological Association, jointly with J. Clyde Mitchell, and began work that appeared in Social Network Analysis: A Handbook.
 He also undertook work on capitalist class formation that appeared in Who Rules Britain?
-At Leicester he was Head of Department from 1992 to 1994, succeeding Terry Johnson (and before him Joe Banks and Ilya Neustadt).
+At Leicester he was head of department from 1992 to 1994, succeeding Terry Johnson (and before him Joe Banks and Ilya Neustadt).

-A move in 1994 to Essex University, the leading sociology Department in the UK, allowed Scott to develop wider interests in sociological theory and the history of sociology.
+A move in 1994 to Essex University, the leading sociology department in the UK, allowed Scott to develop wider interests in sociological theory and the history of sociology.
 He produced Sociological Theory in 1995 and Social Theory in 2006, the former setting out an account of the major ideas of key figures and the latter setting out an analytical account of key themes in sociological analysis.
 He began a study, with Christopher Husbands and Ray Bromley, of early British sociology, focusing on the work of Victor Branford and Patrick Geddes.
 At Essex he was Dean of the School of Social Sciences from 2000 to 2003.